evanfoss/epl_fiberamp/README.md

 |<a href="https://www.gnu.org/software/make/">GNU/Make</a>                                   | Open Source       | Toolchain automation
 |<a href="https://www.frontpanelexpress.com/front-panel-designer">Front Panel Designer</a>   | Free as in Beer   | Front Panels Express Software

 Sadly all my SageMath entries for this project appear lost.
 I believe a SageMath server refresh some years ago took them out.

+The PCB layout was originally done in gEDA/PCB which I believe is defunct.
+Thankfully pcb-rnd which forked from that project is still fully backward compatible to it.

 A partial simulation of the device was created to see how the integrators would behave.
 It is in the "simulation" directory.
 I had intended I think to add more to simulate the reverse bias and other ideas but there is so much about the sensor that would need to be characterized for that.
 All that measurement would basically be just as time consuming and expensive as building a few versions and testing them which was contentious with this projects PI.